invoiceninja/invoiceninja/docs/custom_modules.rst

 Create Module
 """""""""""""

-Run the following command to create a module:
+Run the following command to create a CRUD module:

 .. code-block:: php